-President Obama appointed Deaton chair of the Board for International Food and Agricultural Development (BIFAD) in 2011 and reappointed him in 2012 for a 4-year term.
-He has served as Chair of the Association of Public and Land-Grant Universities (APLU) Council on International Initiatives and as a member of the board of the Donald Danforth Plant Science Center.
+President Obama appointed Deaton chair of the Board for International Food and Agricultural Development (BIFAD) in 2011 and reappointed him in 2012 for a four-year term.
+He has served as chair of the Association of Public and Land-Grant Universities (APLU) Council on International Initiatives and as a member of the Board of the Donald Danforth Plant Science Center.
 Under Deaton’s leadership, the University of Missouri experienced significant increases in enrollment, minority student enrollment, research grants and expenditures, patents and licenses, fundraising and hiring of prestigious faculty.

 For Dr. Deaton’s contributions to MU and higher education, he has been awarded the Outstanding Commitment to Multiculturalism and Diversity certificate by the Association of Black Graduate and Professional Students, honored as an invited lecturer at the Japan International Agricultural Council and recognized by Gamma Sigma Delta with an Award of Merit for Outstanding Administrator.
 He has received the Malone Award from APLU for furthering international education in public higher education and has received honorary degrees from Chonnam National University in Korea, from SHIATS University in India and from two institutions in Thailand — Prince of Songkia University and Khon Kaen University.